Lee Hamilton (sports)

 Lee "Hacksaw" Hamilton is an American sportscaster and radio talk show host based in San Diego, California.
 He was co-host of the Hacksaw and Hayworth show on from 6:00 am to 9:00 am Pacific Time Monday through Friday on XEPRS-AM, known on-air as "San Diego's Sports Leader, The Mighty 1090" and he worked alongside producers Bobby Wooldridge and Alex Padilla.
 Hacksaw is also a regular contributor to SanDiego.com.

-Born as Paul Mahon, he grew up in Northport, New York, on Long Island.
+Born as Paul K. Mahon, he grew up in Northport, New York, on Long Island.
 Hamilton is also a host on Sirius XM Satellite Radio's MLB Network Radio channel.
 He began calling play-by-play for the NFL on Compass Media Networks in 2009.

 Hamilton had been the afternoon drive-time host on KLSD, "XTRA Sports 1360" in San Diego, from its launch in November 2007 until September 3, 2008, when his contract with parent company Clear Channel Communications expired and Clear Channel wanted better ratings so they let him go.
 The expiration also ended a job he had at KLAC in Los Angeles.

 Prior to 2007, he worked 17 years at XETRA-AM "XTRA Sports 690", a station that was operated by the current American operator of XEPRS, John Lynch.

 In July 2014, Hamilton left XEPRS-AM but continues daily sports commentary and connects with fans on his website "Lee Hacksaw Hamilton.com".